 The taxanomy of the animal kingdom is vast and complicated, which makes trying to identify something that suddenly appears in your aquarium very difficult to pinpoint.

-With new born organisms this is particularly true, because during an organism's life cycle it can go through many different shapes and color changes, morphing into something that looks totally different from that which it started out as.
+With new born organisms this is particularly true, because during an organism's life cycle it can go through many different shapes and color changes, morphing into something that looks totally different from what it started out as.
 Another problem is that an organism may be so small, you can't even begin to guess what it might be.

-Here is what you can do to help identify strange things that show up in your aquarium.
+Here is what you can do to help identify strange things that show up in your aquarium:

 - Buy some good invertebrate identification books for your saltwater reference library.